 To date, the Company has not generated revenues from its operations.
-As of March 31, 2024 June 30, 2024, the Company had cash equivalents and marketable securities balance of approximately \$6,349 6,462, excluding restricted cash.
-Due to continuing research and development activities, the Company expects to continue to incur additional losses for the foreseeable future.
-The Company implemented a cost reduction program in May 2023, and consummated capital raises in May, June 2023 and in January 2024.
-The Company will future, as well as to seek to raise additional funds through future issuances of either debt and/or equity securities and possibly additional grants from the Israeli Innovation Authority and other government institutions.
-The Company's Company will require additional capital and its ability to raise additional capital in the equity and debt markets is dependent on a number of factors, including, but not limited to, the market demand for the Company's stock, which itself is subject to a number of development and business risks and uncertainties, as well as the uncertainty that the Company would be able to raise such additional capital at a price or on terms that are favorable to the Company.
+As of September 30, 2024, the Company had cash equivalents and a marketable securities balance of approximately \$4,338, excluding restricted cash.
+Due to continuing research and development activities, the Company expects to continue to incur additional losses for the foreseeable future, as well as to seek to raise additional funds through future issuances of either debt and/or equity securities and possibly additional grants from government institutions.
+The Company will require additional capital and its ability to raise additional capital in the equity and debt markets is dependent on a number of factors, including, but not limited to, the market demand for the Company's stock, which itself is subject to a number of development and business risks and uncertainties, as well as the uncertainty that the Company would be able to raise such additional capital at a price or on terms that are favorable to the Company.